Common ringtail possum: Diet and foraging

 The common ringtail possum feeds on a wide variety of plants in the family Myrtaceae including the foliage, flowers and fruits from shrubs and lower canopy.
 Some populations are also known to feed on the leaves of cypress pine (Callitris), wattles (Acacia spp.) and plant gum or resins.

 When foraging, ringtail possums prefer young leaves over old ones.
 One study found the emergence of young possums from their pouches corresponds to the flowering and fruiting of the tea-tree, Leptospermum and the peak of fresh plant growth.
 Young eucalypt leaves are richer in nitrogen and have less dense cell walls than older leaves; however, the protein gained from them is less available due to higher amounts of tannins.
 When feeding, the possum's molars slice through the leaves, slitting them into pieces.
-The possum's caecum separates the fine particles from the coarse ones.
+The possum's gastrointestinal tract sends the fine particles to the caecum and the coarse ones to the colon.
 These particles stay in the caecum for up to 70 hours where the cell walls and tanned cytoplasts are partially digested.

-What distinguishes the digestive system of the common ringtail possum from that of the koala and the greater glider is the caecal content transfers directly back to the stomach.
+What distinguishes the digestive system of the common ringtail possum from that of the koala and the greater glider is the caecal contents are expelled as caecotropes, reingested and passed into the stomach.
 Because of this, the ringtail possum is able to gain more protein.
-This is also done by lagomorphs like rabbits and pikas.
-Hard faeces are produced during the night while feeding and are not eaten, while soft faeces are produced during the day during rests and are eaten.
+This is also done by lagomorphs (rabbits, hares and pikas).
+Hard faeces are produced during the night while feeding and are not eaten, while caecotropes are produced during the day during rests and are eaten.

 Metabolism

-The re-ingestion of caecal content also serves to maintain the ringtail possum's energy balance.
+The re-ingestion of caecotropes also serves to maintain the ringtail possum's energy balance.
 Ringtail possums gain much of their gross energy from reingestion.
 The common ringtail possum has a daily maintenance nitrogen requirement (MNR) of 290 mg N/kg0.75.
-Common ringtail possums gain much of their MNR from consuming their nitrogen-rich caecal pellets.
+Common ringtail possums gain much of their MNR from consuming their nitrogen-rich caecotropes.
 They would have to gain 620 mg N/kg0.75 otherwise.
 The ringtail possum recycles 96% of its liver's urea, which is then transferred into the caecum and made into bacterial protein.
 Only re-ingestion makes this effective and the bacterial protein must be digested in the stomach and the amino acids subsequently absorbed in the small intestine.
 This recycling also allows the possum to conserve water and urinate less.
 Reingestion allows the possum to live on low nitrogen eucalyptus leaves which is particularly important during late lactation.
 It has been found that at higher temperatures, the common ringtail possum consumes less food due to a limited ability to metabolize toxins found in their diet.
 Because 55% of their water intake comes from the leaves and foliage they consume, their metabolic rate must remain low and stable while facing water loss.
 In response to this challenge, common ringtail possums can control their body temperature and conserve water by using facultative hyperthermia to temporarily raise their internal body temperature, ranging from 29 to 39 °C.